 This intensive program covers everything from photography theory, to practice on land, supervised in-water training, and post-production editing techniques.
 From the first click to final edit, you will learn everything you need to know to start producing beautiful underwater images.

-Over three days and five dives you will have training and direct supervision from Adrienne Gittus, creator of the award-winning documentary “A Fish Full of Dollars”.
+Over three days and five dives you will have the training and direct supervision from Adrienne Gittus, creator of the award-winning documentary “A Fish Full of Dollars”.
 The first course will be run from 20-22 August at the beautiful Villa Alba in Tulamben, Bali.
 Imagine learning to become a proficient underwater photographer in a tropical Indonesian paradise!
 Sign up now, spaces are limited and will fill up fast.
 Contact Adrienne for details.